Ryan Oishi

 Appositive phrases,

-always containing the humuhumunukunukuapuaʻa’s prodigious, twelve-syllable name,
+always containing the humuhumunukunukuapuaʻa’s prodigious name,

 were grafted everywhere.